petros-d/docs/docs/runtime-release-notes.md

 Astronomer Runtime is a Docker image built and published by Astronomer that extends the Apache Airflow project to provide a differentiated experience.
 This document provides a summary of all changes made to each available version of Astronomer Runtime.

 For instructions on how to upgrade, read [Upgrade Astronomer Runtime](upgrade-runtime).
 For general product release notes, go to [Astronomer Cloud Release Notes](release-notes).
-If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
-We're here to help.
+If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or [support@astronomer.io](mailto:support@astronomer.io).

 ## Astronomer Runtime 4.0.0